A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

 17 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.

-A believer's choices determine who gets the control of their will.
-That is why the New Testament constantly instructs and reminds believers to walk in the Spiritual Nature, the New Man:
+A believer's choices determine which nature is operative on their will, at any given moment.
+This is why the New Testament constantly instructs and reminds believers to walk in the Spiritual Nature, the New Man:

 Colossians 3:9-10